SeanArchibald/scale-workshop/README.md

 ## Changelog

 ### 1.4.2
 * New modifier: Rotate.
-This allows you to choose an interval from your scale to be the new 1/1
+This allows you to choose an interval from your scale to be the new 1/1.
+(Known issue: it doesn't work as expected for intervals with decimal notation e.g. `1,5`, `2,0`)
 * Bug fixed: synth notes stuck playing quietly in the background

 ### 1.4.1